AWrightIV/Ripl-spellchecker-homework/README.md

 # Original Problem Description

-# Ripl Spell-checker
+## Spell-checker

-To complete the new Ripl spell-checking software, we need you to create its brain.
+To complete the new spell-checking software, we need you to create its brain.
 The requirements for this version are listed below.
 If you have any questions about any part of the task, please let us know.

 ### Requirements